byu-cs-236-classroom-templates/project-1/docs/LEXER.md

 (EOF,"",7)
 Total Tokens = 8
 </pre>

+The second example includes syntatic elements that might appear in a valid Datalog program.
+The lexer turns the strings in the example into a stream of tokens.
+We won't know that the things in the Input don't form a valid Datalog program until Project 2.

 ## Formal Specifications of Token Types
 The following table describes each token that must be recognized by the lexer